How to Design a Political Logo: A Practical, Campaign-Ready Guide

 Choose a symbol strategy: emblem, icon, lettermark, or combination

-Also consider scalability at two levels: the graphic mark and the surrounding system.
-The mark should stand alone on a ballot card or profile image.
-The full logo (mark plus name and slogan, if used) can be used for posters and the campaign website header.
+Think in two levels: the mark and the full logo.
+The mark stands alone on a ballot card or profile image.
+The full logo adds the name and slogan for posters and headers.

 • Emblem/seal: best for "heritage," "civic authority," and "official" tone